rodrigohenrik/Ethical-Hacking-Roadmap/README.md

 - [Ryan Montgomery](https://www.youtube.com/@0dayCTF) - The YouTube channel "@0dayCTF" is operated by Ryan Montgomery, also known as 0day.
 The channel focuses on cybersecurity topics, including Capture The Flag (CTF) challenges, ethical hacking, and penetration testing techniques.
 It serves as a resource for individuals interested in enhancing their cybersecurity skills and knowledge.
 - [The hacker’s roadmap (how to get started in IT in 2025)](https://www.youtube.com/watch?v=5xWnmUEi1Qw) (NetworkChuck) - The video provides practical advice on how to start a career in Information Technology, covering key steps, certifications, and strategies to break into the IT industry.
 It's designed to guide beginners through the evolving tech landscape with clear and actionable insights.
-- [2025 Ethical Hacker Roadmap with lots of free training (NOT Sponsored)](https://www.youtube.com/watch?v=OCjh8AULc8Y) (David Bombal) - The video titled "How to get a job in IT (2025)" offers guidance on starting a career in Information Technology.
+- [2025 Ethical Hacker Roadmap with lots of free training](https://www.youtube.com/watch?v=OCjh8AULc8Y) (David Bombal) - The video titled "How to get a job in IT (2025)" offers guidance on starting a career in Information Technology.
 It covers key steps, certifications, and strategies to enter the IT industry, providing actionable insights for beginners navigating the evolving tech landscape.

 ## Books / Manuals